 - Malika Prime, Samarkand

 IMPORTANT note about hotels – Uzbekistan immigration requires you to register with the authorities while you’re in the country, but as opposed to going to a police station, you must collect registration slips from every single hotel you stay at.
 This is provided by the registration desk at each hotel, and make sure to get this before you check out.
 You will have to present all these registration slips at immigration when your leave Uzbekistan.

-Note: All values in USD, unless otherwise mentioned, are approximate and based on the exchange rate at the time of publishing.
+Note: All values in USD, unless otherwise mentioned, are approximate and based on the exchange rate of USD 1 = UZS 6,000 at the time of publishing.
 Each cost is for one adult.
-The exchange rate at the time of publishing is assumed to be USD 1 = UZS 6,000.

 |International flight – TAS to LAX||$760||Return flight from Tashkent (TAS) to Los Angeles (LAX) via İstanbul on Turkish Airlines.
 Economy class.|